pnkraemer/probdiffeq/README.md

 **Features:**

-- ⚡ Calibration and step-size adaptation
+- ⚡ Automatic calibration and step-size adaptation
 - ⚡ Stable implementations of filtering, smoothing, and other estimation strategies
 - ⚡ Custom information operators, dense output, posterior sampling, and prior distributions.
-- ⚡ State-space model factorisations
+- ⚡ Efficient handling of high-dimensional problems through state-space model factorisations
 - ⚡ Parameter estimation
-- ⚡ Taylor-series estimation with and without jets
+- ⚡ Taylor-series estimation with and without automatic differentiation
 - ⚡ Seamless interoperability with [Optax](https://optax.readthedocs.io/en/latest/index.html), [BlackJAX](https://blackjax-devs.github.io/blackjax/), and other JAX-based libraries
 - ⚡ Numerous examples (basic and advanced) -- see the [documentation](https://pnkraemer.github.io/probdiffeq/)

+**Quickstart:** See [here](https://pnkraemer.github.io/probdiffeq/Examples/A0_get_started/) for a minimal example to get you started.

 **Contributing:** Contributions are very welcome!